 Children will be awarded a Centre Best certificate if they have achieved the best result in a single event for their age group for the entire season.
 If they achieve the best time, or furthest distance in multiple events, these will all be recognised on the certificate.

-Any child who attends at least 9 of the 15 meets (in 2018-19 this will be 8 from 14) will be awarded a Corroboree Participation Medal at the Presentation Day.
+Any child who attends at least 8 of the 14 meets will be awarded a Corroboree Participation Medal at the Presentation Day.
 This is a small thank you from the club for your child’s support during the season.